 Usage dashboard

-The usage page at /app/usage shows three meters against your plan's limits, with escalating urgency as you approach them.
+The usage page at /app/usage shows three meters against your plan's limits.
+The urgency escalates as you get closer to hitting one.

 Page header